jgstr/twitchwebsub/README.md

 I received this project as an instructive assignment.
 The intentions were:

-1. To use test-driven development (as described in GOOS)
+1. To use test-driven development (as described in [GOOS](http://www.growing-object-oriented-software.com/))
-2. To identify and use patterns like Ports & Adapters and Clean Code
+2. To identify and use patterns like [Ports & Adapters](http://wiki.c2.com/?PortsAndAdaptersArchitecture) and [Clean Code](https://www.oreilly.com/library/view/clean-code/9780136083238/)
-3. To handle an uncontrolled external API
+3. To handle an uncontrolled, external API
 4. To make it as scalable and resilient as possible (thus the somewhat overly-engineered design)

 Let's say you have a Twitch account and like certain streams and users.
 You can use this Desktop/Curl app to receive certain follow and stream updates from users and store that information in a database.